ehsanasgari/DiTaxa/README.md

 <h3> Phenotype prediction </h3>
-This functionality is not fully supported in this version and will be released in the next version.

 For phenotype classification functionality, evaluation a 10XFold cross-validation framework:
 --classify: which predictive model to use: choices=[False: default, 'RF': random forest, 'SVM': support vector machines, 'DNN': deep multi-layer perceptron, 'LR': logistic regression] <br/>

 <b>Deep neural network parameters</b>

+Although a full script is provided, in order to simplify the core installation of DiTaxa for biomarker detection/analysis we have commented the deep neural network classifier and its dependencies.
+In case you are interested in using neural network prediction of the phenotype you only need to install some further dependencies (keras/tensorflow) and uncomment "import DNN" in main/DiTaxa.py.

 --arch: The comma separated definition of neural network layers connected to eahc other, you do not need to specify the input and output layers, values between 0 and 1 will be considered as dropouts, e.g., 1024,0.2,512'<br/>
 --batchsize<br/>
 --gpu_id: which GPU to use<br/>